biosfood/tanaica/README.md

 i3-based linux configurations for a peaceful setup experience

 ## Setup
-For a complete setup guide, look at the SETUP.md file
+For a complete setup guide, look at the setup.md file in the ´docs´ directory.

 ## Entymology